aosabook/500lines/modeller/chapter.md

 #### Traversing the Scene
 We leverage the data structure of the scene for rendering.
-The render function of the scene traverses the list of Nodes in the scene and calls the `render` function for each node.
-We make sure of the aforementioned OpenGL Push and Pop Matrix functions for node rendering.
+The render function of the scene traverses the list of `Node` in the scene and calls the `render` function for each `Node`.
+We make sure of the aforementioned OpenGL Push and Pop Matrix functions for `Node` rendering.
-For each node, the steps to render the node are:
+For each `Node`, the steps to render the `Node` are:

 ```
 Push the current OpenGL ModelView Matrix onto the stack